Livingston Parish Profile

 4-H Youth Development

-In Livingston Parish, 1,151 youth are enrolled in 38 school clubs and 2 community clubs to participate in the 4-H program.
+In Livingston Parish, 1,128 youth are enrolled in 36 school clubs and 3 community clubs to participate in the 4-H program.
 Through hands-on experiential learning, these youth acquire knowledge, develop life skills, and form attitudes that will enable them to become self-directing, productive, and contributing members of society.
 They participate in competitions, workshops, project clubs, overnight and day camping activities, leadership, service-learning projects, and civic engagement opportunities.
-Shooting Sports, Livestock, Sewing, and Jr Leader are project clubs that are offered.
+Shooting Sports, Livestock, Sewing and Jr. Leader are project clubs that are offered.

 Agriculture and Natural Resources

-Residents and farmers receive information through one-on-one assistance, weekly news articles, and community presentations throughout the year.
-32 new Master Gardener volunteers were trained and added to the Livingston Master Gardener Association.
+Residents and farmers receive information through one-on-one assistance, weekly news articles, on farm demonstrations, and community presentations throughout the year.
+22 new Master Gardener volunteers were trained this year.
 They provide support to agriculture educational support at community fairs and festivals, presentations at parish libraries, and community beautification projects.
 An educational workshop was held to provide updated information on best practices for strawberry growers.
-Additionally, support is provided to farmers applying for Good Agricultural Practices certification.
 Beef producers have programming opportunities offered through newsletters, a fall field day, and a spring tour.
-Forest Landowners gathered for their Annual Meeting.
-They heard about current issues facing forest landowners and the state of the timber industry in Louisiana.
+Forest Landowners gathered for their Annual Meeting and heard about managing for Forestry and Wildlife.

 Whom We Reach:

-• 37,413 adults (include agriculture and natural resources and family consumer sciences)
+• 37,413 adults (include agriculture and natural resources and nutrition and community health)

 How We Reach Them:

-4-H Clubs, school enrichment, field days, publications, newsletters, class series, demonstrations, website, workshops, and social media.
+4-H Clubs, school enrichment, field days, publications, newsletters, class series,demonstrations, website, social media and workshops.

 Expanding Our Efforts:

-200 volunteers from 4-H, Master Gardeners, Family and Community, Master Cattle Producers & Community and Master Horseman.
+200 volunteers from 4-H, Master Gardeners, Nutrition and Community Health, Master Cattle Producers & Community and Master Horseman.

 Parish Facts:

-LSU AgCenter county agents provide research-based information on plant, animal, forestry, aquaculture, and wildlife enterprises to Livingston Parish residents.
-The total dollar amount from these commodities were: Animal enterprises, $14,305,291; aquaculture and wildlife, $24,127,040; plant enterprises, $29,475,129.
+LSU AgCenter county agents provide research-based information on plant, animal, forestry, aquaculture, wildlife enterprises to Livingston Parish residents.
+The total dollar amount from these commodities were: Animal enterprises, $24,010,494; aquaculture and wildlife, $25,687,696; plant enterprises, $38,084,547.

 Increase productivity and profitability of Louisiana agriculture